najeebt/atrium/README.md

 - UI cannot currently interface effectively with registered event handlers on the Kinect to active/deactivate different types of feeds – this is an architecture issue

 Please contact me if you'd like to contribute or you have any questions!

+### License

+Licensed under the Apache License, Version 2.0.
+Please see the LICENSE and NOTICE files in the root directory of this project for license information.